zdgriffith/pev-photons/TeVCat/README.md

 Scripts for analysis of TeVCat (HESS) sources with the 5-year gamma-ray dataset

-cluster_submit.py:  Submit a dagman to the cluster for stacking background trials.

-cutoff_calculator.py:  For each HESS source, calculate the minimum cut-off energy matching a sensitivity

-gamma_ray_survival.py:  Plots the survival function(s) for gamma rays
+## Individual Source Tests

+* individual_ts.py
+    : calculates the true TS for each HESS source
+* hess_ts_to_pvalue.py
+    : converts HESS TS values to p-values using bg trials at the declination of the source
+* hess_sensitivities.py
-hess_sensitivities.py:  Calculates the sensitivity to each HESS source's declination and spectral index
+    : calculates the sensitivity to each HESS source's declination and spectral index

-individual_ts.py:  Calculates the true TS for each HESS source

-map_w_srcs.py:  plots simple crosses on top of zoomed in skymap with basemap

-plot_hessJ1427.py:  plots the SED of HESS J1427-608 and IceCube's 5-year upper limit
+## All sky scan map in HESS source region

+* plot_HESS_region.py
-plot_HESS_region.py:  plots a rectangular region of the sky centered on the galactic plane using healpix, with sources marked with dots and lines to labels of the sources.
+    : plots a rectangular region of the sky centered on the galactic plane using healpix, with sources marked with dots and lines to labels of the sources.

+## HESS catalog stacking test

+* stacking_test.py
+    : stacked likelihood test for all H.E.S.S. sources considered.
+This saves the best fit TS, n_sources, and spectral index.
+* plot_stacking_trials.py
-plot_stacking_trials.py:  plots the background trial TS distribution
+    : plots the background trial TS distribution

-sensitivity.py:  Plots the sensitivity and discovery potential as a function of declination, with HESS source fluxes extrapolated

-stacking_test.py:  runs the likelihood test of the HESS sources as a stacked catalog
+## HESS J1427-608

+* plot_hessJ1427.py
+    : plots the SED of HESS J1427-608 and IceCube's 5-year upper limit

+# Miscellaneous

+* cutoff_calculator.py
+    : For each HESS source, calculate the minimum cut-off energy matching a sensitivity
+* gamma_ray_survival.py
+    : Plots the survival function(s) for gamma rays